msachi/kafka-streams-demo/README.md

   .flatMapValues(value -> Arrays.asList(value.toLowerCase(Locale.getDefault()).split("\\W+")));
 ```

-Next, we need to specify that we want to key the stream on the value string, i.e. the lower cased word, with the `groupBy` operator.
-This operator will generate a new grouped stream, which can then be aggregated with the `count` operator, which generates a running count on each of the grouped keys:
+Next, we need to specify that we want to key the stream on the value string, i.e. the lower-cased word, with the `groupBy` operator.
+This operator will generate a new grouped stream that can then be aggregated with the `count` operator, which generates a running count on each of the grouped keys:

 ```java
 KTable<String, Long> counts = words